Ben Dunkelman

-Benjamin "Ben" Dunkelman DSO (June 26, 1913 – June 11, 1997) was a Canadian Jewish officer who served in the Canadian Army in World War II and the Israel Defense Forces in the 1948 Arab–Israeli War.
+Benjamin "Ben" Dunkelman DSO (June 26, 1913 – June 11, 1997) was a Canadian Jewish military officer and businessman.
+Dunkelman served in the Canadian Army in World War II and the Israel Defense Forces in the 1948 Arab–Israeli War.
 In Israel, he was called Benjamin Ben-David.
+He subsequently headed the retail chain Tip Top Tailors and was a real estate developer, art gallery owner, and restauranteur.

 Biography

 Early life

-Benjamin Dunkelman was the son of Ashkenazi immigrants from the town of Makov (modern Maków Mazowiecki, Poland) in the Russian Empire.
-His father was David Dunkelman, the founder of the Canadian men's retailers, Tip Top Tailors and his mother Rose was a committed Zionist.
-Dunkelman and his siblings grew up on an estate, Sunnybrook Farm (now the site of Sunnybrook Medical Centre), northeast of Toronto built by his wealthy father.
-Dunkelman later recalled about growing on Sunnybrooke Farm that "it was a dreamland, a children’s paradise".
+Benjamin Dunkelman was born in Toronto to Ashkenazi Jewish immigrant parents.
+His father David Dunkelman was from Makov (modern Maków Mazowiecki, Poland) in the Russian Empire, and was the founder of the Canadian men's clothing retailer Tip Top Tailors.
+His mother Rose Dunkelman (née Miller) was originally from Philadelphia and rose to prominence in Toronto for her charity work during World War I. His parents were committed Zionists.
+Dunkelman and his siblings grew up on an estate, Sunnybrook Farm (now the site of Sunnybrook Health Sciences Centre), northeast of Toronto, built by his wealthy father, as well as the family's summer home at Lake Simcoe.
+Dunkelman later recalled about growing on Sunnybrook Farm that "it was a dreamland, a children’s paradise".
+As a child, he met prominent Zionists who stayed at Sunnybrook Farm, including future Israeli President Chaim Weizmann.

 He attended Upper Canada College in Toronto, where he was noted for his active social life and for excelling at football.
 Besides his love of sports, Dunkelman enjoyed sailing Lake Ontario in his yacht.
 In 1931, financial losses caused by the Great Depression forced David Dunkelman to sell off Sunnybrook Farm.

-At the age of 18, Dunkelman went off to work on a kibbutz in Palestine, at that time a League of Nations Mandate administered by Great Britain.
-Dunkelman was inspired by his Zionist mother to go to the Palestine Mandate.
-At the kibbutz, he worked as a shomer, an armed watchman, whose duty it was to protect the kibbutz from raiders.
+On his 18th birthday in 1931, Dunkelman's parents presented him with a ticket and money for a trip to Mandatory Palestine, at that time a League of Nations Mandate administered by Great Britain.
+He initially took a tour of Europe, including a cruise on the Rhine River, before arriving in Palestine.
+Once there, he decided to stay for a while and used family connections to find work at a private farm near Kfar Saba, working as both a laborer and an armed watchman, or shomer, protecting the farm from raiders.
 Dunkelman recalled: "I went off a flabby, pampered boy; I returned as a tough young man who had seen the world."
-He loved the Holy Land, and only reluctantly returned to Toronto in 1932 to assist his father, but went again to Palestine in the late 1935 to develop new settlements.
+He loved the Holy Land, and only reluctantly returned to Toronto in 1932 to assist his father.
+He briefly went to Palestine again in 1935 before returning to Canada, where he worked in the family business and led a playboy lifestyle.